megan91292/dsc-mod-1-project-v2-1-onl01-dtsc-ft-041320/README.md

 <h2>Question 5: An Exploration of the Ratings</h2>
-<h6> Is there a Correlation between MetaScores, Runtime and IMDB Ratings?</h6>
+<h3>Is there a Correlation between MetaScores, Runtime and IMDB Ratings?</h3>

 <h5> Findings:</h5>
 We found that runtimes have no affect on Ratings.
 Also interesting, that there is a high correlation between imdb ratings and metascores!!